Sebastianlyw/breakoutHTML5/README.md

 To Do:
-I starting from Monday Morning and takes a lot time to familar with phaser API.
+I started  testing from Monday Morning and takes a lot time to familar with phaser API.
 So there is still many areas in this game can be polished.
 Things I want to try in few days:
 1. make game installed as app
 2. Fixed portrait view size scale issue.